wkoszek/me/source/blog/2016-03-21-ive-got-ipad-pro-yesterday.md

 the hardware.
 It's fast and I haven't had any issues.
 Upon upgrading to iOS 9.3 beta I did have hiccups, but that's expected.

+# How's the pencil?

+I tried numerous styluses and Apple Pencil is basically the best.
+It has the sharp tip - like a normal pen, and it reacts very well with the screen.
+I've tried it with "Sketchboo", "Notes" and my favorite app -- Concepts.
+Nice thing is that it saves the vector form of the drawing, so for some simple design work I do, it's perfect, since I can cut from analog-to-digital vectorization.
+If you don't get the stylus, you miss a lot.

 # iOS and Apps for iPad Pro

 Most of the time I don't complain about software.
 There are cases where I